YoyoCodes/Thermostat/README.md

 # The Thermostat App

 ## Setting up the foundations
 This is a TDD javascript app that simulates a thermostat.
+You can adjust your thermostat temperature based on a weather forecast provided by an API.

 ## Specification